History of the Green Bay Packers: 1945–1958

-The first game played at MCS was a 27–0 shutout at the hands of Cleveland, after which the Packers finished 1953 2-7-1.
+The first game played at County Stadium was a 27–0 shutout at the hands of Cleveland, after which the Packers finished 1953 2–7–1.
 Ronzani was forced to resign with two games left in the season.
 Verne Llewellyn took over as GM in 1954 and Lisle Blackbourn of Marquette University was hired as head coach, but the Packers won four games that season.
 A 6–6 record in 1955 again put the team in postseason contention, but a loss to the Bears sent them home.
 The Packers fell back to 4–8 in 1956, a season most noteworthy for the drafting of University of Alabama QB Bart Starr.

 By then, the question of the Packers' staying in Green Bay was becoming acute.
 While City Stadium's inadequacy had been apparent for some time, the 1950s saw more and more opponents began asking for their games against the Packers to be played at County Stadium, which was almost double the size of City Stadium.
 League officials gave the Packers an ultimatum–get a new stadium or move to Milwaukee full-time.
 Buoyed in part by a strong finish to the 1955 season, the people of Green Bay overwhelmingly passed a bond issue for a brand-new 32,000-seat stadium, naming it New City Stadium.
 The new stadium was dedicated in a game against the Chicago Bears.
 The Packers won the game, 21–17, but finished the season 3–9.

 Blackbourn was fired after the season and the coaching job was given to longtime assistant Ray "Scooter" McLean.
 By this time, however, the once-proud franchise had become notorious as a dumping ground for players who either underperformed on the field or flouted team rules.
-Under the circumstances, the 1958 season was an unmitigated disaster.
+Under the circumstances, the 1958 season was an unmitigated disaster, as players quickly took advantage of McLean's passive, undisciplined coaching.
 The Packers finished 1–10–1, the worst record in franchise history.
 McLean promptly resigned at the end of the season.

 Packers president Dominic Olejniczak decided to make a much more detailed search for the Packers' next head coach.
 Olejniczak turned down Curly Lambeau, who had been urged by Packer players to return as head coach or general manager.
 One of the top prospective head coaches for the Packers was Iowa Hawkeyes head coach Forest Evashevski, who had just won a national championship, but he ended up withdrawing his application just before he could be offered the job, for unspecified reasons.